Compliment your academic journey

 - Show your ability to navigate multicultural settings

 Gaining classroom experience abroad is a valuable way to prepare to teach today’s diverse student populations.
-Our Admissions Counselors are ready to help you find programs that offer student teaching.
+Our Enrollment Counselors are ready to help you find programs that offer student teaching.
 Reach out today: firstname.lastname@example.org.

-If you’re interested in volunteering, let your IFSA Admissions Counselor know.
+If you’re interested in volunteering, let your IFSA Enrollment Counselor know.
 Some countries limit U.S. student volunteering, and we’re happy to help guide your search.
 Once you’ve arrived for your program, our on-site staff are fantastic resources, ready to help you find opportunities that align with your interests and goals.